Conveyancing - Preparing to sell

 • Own interest conflict: When there’s a clash between the conveyancer and client’s best interest; financial or personal.

-So, what do the regulations say?
+So, what do the regulations say about using the same conveyancer?

-Contact us to find out more about conflict of interest for your own case.
+If you’re unsure whether you meet these criteria, you can contact us to find out more about conflict of interest for your own case.

 What are the circumstances where using the same conveyancer may be possible?